Introduction#

 This tutorial contains a number of jupyter notebooks demonstrating various steps of a typical workflow for accessing, processing and analyzing remote sensing data.
 The structure is as follows:

-1. Data access (accessing ITS_LIVE data stored in s3 buckets on Amazon Web Services (AWS))
+• Accessing ITS_LIVE data stored in s3 buckets on Amazon Web Services (AWS),

-2. Processing and analysis at the scale of an individual glacier
+3. Processing and analysis at the scale of an individual glacier:

-3. Processing and analysis of a group of glaciers within a sub-region
+4. Processing and analysis of a group of glaciers within a sub-region using vector data cubes

 Learning objectives#